 These additional aircraft, according to the CAS, will no doubt inject significant impetus into the NAF’s air power employment capability in support of joint operations.
 He added that through the immense support of the Federal Government, the NAF has been able to train 133 new pilots during the period to effectively man the new platforms, as well as others, as expected.
 The CAS, therefore, expressed his deepest appreciation to the C-in-C, for his untiring support towards the meeting.

-Follow Azure voice news network for more breaking news.
+Follow Azure voice news network for more news on NAF JF-17 Multi-role Thunder Aircraft.
 Happy Anniversary 57 Nigerian Air Force